HyperTag/documentation/src/content/cloud-destinations/doubleclick-floodlight.md

 DoubleClick Floodlight is a system developed by Google used for ad tracking and reporting.
 It operates by creating an image pixel tag to track user action once they click on a Google Ad.
 By using a single set of Floodlight tags, it avoids cross-channel redundancy.
 It also integrates directly with AdWords and Google Analytics to track all activity across multiple platforms.

-DoubleClick Floodlight requires the installation of an HTML `Floodlight tag` on every page that you want to track.
-When a customer clicks an ad that lands them on a page with a `Floodlight tag` embedded within the HTML, the tag sends data about the conversion back to DoubleClick.
+DoubleClick Floodlight requires the installation of an HTML **Floodlight tag** on every page that you want to track.
+When a customer clicks an ad that lands them on a page with the Floodlight tag embedded within the HTML, the tag sends data about the conversion back to DoubleClick.
 Setting this up on every page that you want to track is burdensome and requires a commitment from your developer team to write custom event tracking code and learn new tags to make the tool work for your business.
 That's where we come in.

 For more information on DoubleClick Floodlight, check out [this page](https://support.google.com/dfa/partner/answer/186739?hl=en).

 ## Why send data to DoubleClick Floodlight using MetaRouter?

-By integrating DoubleClick Floodlight with MetaRouter, you can send information directly to DoubleClick without even using the `Floodlight tag`.
+By integrating DoubleClick Floodlight with MetaRouter, you can send information directly to DoubleClick without even using the Floodlight tag.
 Once you enable it as a destination in your MetaRouter UI, your data will routed by MetaRouter and sent to DoubleClick.
 By using MetaRouter to enable DoubleClick, you eliminate the need for additional developer resources and custom event tracking code.

 ## Getting Started with DoubleClick Floodlight and MetaRouter